Is Tofu Vegan?

 Firm or Extra-Firm tofu

-Firm and extra-firm tofu is more compact than silken and regular and is typically packaged in water.
+Firm and extra-firm tofu is more compact than silken and regular tofu and is typically packaged in water.
 This type is the easiest to slice or cube and then pan-fry, deep-fry, stir-fry, or bake.
 Be sure to drain as much water as possible so that the tofu can absorb flavors from any vegan sauces or marinades.
-It’s great for faux meats like tofu fried chicken nuggets.
+It’s excellent for faux meats like tofu fried chicken nuggets.

 High protein tofu